LeoVen/C-DataStructures-Library/README.md

 * The maximum number of nodes at a level __L__ is given by <b>2^(L - 1)</b>;
 * The maximum number of nodes of a tree with height __H__ is given by <b>2^h - 1</b>;
-* A binary tree with __N__ nodes, the minumum number of levels is <b>Log<sub>2</sub>(N + 1)</b>;
+* A binary tree with __N__ nodes, the minimum number of levels is <b>Log<sub>2</sub>(N + 1)</b>;
 * A binary tree with __N__ leaves nas at least <b>Log<sub>2</sub>(L) + 1</b>.

 The problem with binary search trees is that they can get skewed.
 To solve this there are other variations like AVL trees and Red-black trees that can balance the distribution of nodes.
-If we add the numbers from 1 to 7 in order this is what would happen to a binary search tree versus an AVL tree:
+If we add the numbers from 1 to 7 sequentially this is what would happen to a binary search tree versus an AVL tree:

 ```